Alangulo/DevOps-Training/readme.md

 ## Azure DevOps and other Open source tools for DevOps: Chef, ELK,  Octopus, Cucumber: Agent/ Server Model
 ## Default deployment Script from Kudu for small projects
 ## Pipeline with flexibility:
   + with UI
+  + Private Agents
   + by configure Yaml
   + deployment for ASE

 # Lab
 + deployment Script from Kudu
 + Pipleline Example for:
-+  Build agent, dependencies
++ Build and private agent, dependencies
 + Java: Spring /PHP/Python/
 + Add ARM template in the pipeline
 + Deployment for ASE
 + Docker container from Local dockerhub,
 + Jenkins:  Server/Agent Model NodeJs on Jenkins
-+ example How to create Pipeline for multiple stages: QA, stage, production,
++ example How to create Pipeline for multiple stages: QA, stage, production
++ Functions and Devops.
++ React deployment.
++ Angular deployment.
++ Octopus extension.
++ Env variables inside the pipeline.

 # Common Troubleshooting for Linux deployment failure
  + deployment crashed the container: Swap  Space,  kusto tables
  + Deployment logs under API/dump